Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 }
 ```

-Array literals are in fact static (or fixed-size) arrays.
+Array literals are in fact static (or fixed-size or fixed) arrays.
 Static arrays are arrays where the size is known at compile time.
 They are declared like this:  `arr_name: [count]type`
 See some concrete examples in lines (1) and following.
 The items of an array are by default initialized to their zero-value (see line (3)).
 The example starting in line (4) shows that the items can be initialized one by one, but if the values are constant, we know that it can be done shorter with an array literal.
 The size (or count) can also be a constant, as indicated in line (5).
 The indices of an array arr range from 0 to `arr.count - 1`.

 ### 18.3.1 Setting up an array with a for loop
+Lines (4C) and following show the many different ways to for-loop over an array, either using it and/or it_index, or using own variables for the items and/or the index.
 So you can make a for loop over this range:  `for 0..arr.count-1 { ... }` and initialize the array using the `it` variable as in line (6).
 (Try out if `for arr` works here).
 The size in bytes of the i-th item is given by `size_of(arr[i])`.
 Line (7) indicates that you can use Any as the array type if you want to make an array that contains items of different types (The syntax `arr2 = Any.["Hello", 42, Vector3.{1, 2, 3}];` doesn't work here).